icegulch/with-brio-2.0/src/products/periodic-table-of-adirondack-46.md

 ---
-title: "Periodic Table of / Tableau périodique des Adirondack 46"
+title: "Periodic Table of the / Tableau périodique des Adirondack 46"
 order: 5
 meta_desc: "An 18&#8243; x 24&#8243; print that presents a wealth of data on the Adirondack 46 High Peaks in a format similar to the Periodic Table of Elements."
 og_img: /images/og/periodic-table-of-adirondack-46.png